oherna25/README.md/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Osmar Hernandez

 #### Hi I'm a Computer Science Student at the University of Illinois at Chicago (graduating spring 2023).
 Aspiring for a role in Software Engineering or related field.
-I have wide variety of technical skills and 5+ years work experience in customer service--providing personalized solutions to distinct project/supervisor/customer demands, working in a busy environment and in a diverse team of 2-50+ associates. i work great well by myself or with a tean.
+I have wide variety of technical skills and 5+ years work experience in customer service--providing personalized solutions to distinct project/supervisor/customer demands, working in a busy environment and in a diverse team of 2-50+ associates. i work great well by myself or with a team.

 🌍  I'm based in Chicago (can relocate or work remote) *